jwiegley/johnwiegley/drafts/quora.md

 Date: 2016-11-23

-An astronaut may love space, down to his very core, but never, ever be willing to take off his helmet in space.
+An astronaut may love space down to his very core, but never, ever be willing to take off his helmet in space.

 Love God, love Him with all your heart, but hold to His law as if your